The Anglo-American Adventure

 70. The televised presidential debates, which made such a difference in the 1960 election, were not repeated in 1964, 1968 or 1972.
 Carter revived them for 1976, and they have been held every four years since then, usually in a format of three debates between the presidential candidates, and one between the vice presidential candidates.
 They seldom have much effect in changing the minds of the voters, though.

 71. "Jimmy Carter as president is like Truman Capote marrying Dolly Parton.
 The job is too big for him."--Rich Little

-72. Carter created two new Cabinet seats: Energy and Education.
-For the latter he broke up the Department of Health, Education and Welfare, to form the Department of Education and the Department of Health and Human Services.
+72. Carter created a new Cabinet seat, the Department of Energy, and broke up the Department of Health, Education and Welfare, to form the Department of Education and the Department of Health and Human Services.

 73. On the other hand, normalization of relations with China put the former US ally, Taiwan, in a state of limbo.
 Few nations wanted to deal openly with the island where Chiang Kai-shek's successors ruled, out of fear that this might antagonize Mainland China, but Taiwan was also too rich to ignore.